I quite often hear this question, so here are a few ideas:

 But I can’t even find a tutor close to me!
 I’ve looked everywhere!

-Consider online tuition via Skype .
-It may seem a bit weird in the beginning, but lessons via Skype can be just as good as face-to-face.
-If you like to know more about it, email me or ask to be connected on Skype with me (My Skype name is angelikadavey) and we can discuss this further.
+Consider online tuition via Skype, Zoom or Whereby (my preferred choice).
+It may seem a bit weird in the beginning, but online lessons can be just as good as face-to-face.
+If you like to know more about it, email me and we can discuss this further.
+EDIT 2022: During the COVID lockdown I moved all my lessons to online and prefer it so much, that it’s all I offer now.
+If you’re not sure, hav a trial session.
+You’ll find it does work really well.

 But I can’t find a group and I can’t afford private lessons!
 Can I study on my own?